UNDP-Data/undp-visualization-library/readme.md

 * dom-to-svg - For downloading div as svg
 * file-saver - For downloading files
 * react-csv - For generating a csv file
-* xlsx - For generating a xlsx file (Peer dependency)
+* xlsx - For generating a xlsx file (Optional dependency)
 * React (of course!)
 (Peer dependency)

 ### How to add a new chart or graph